ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 ```

 {{% notice note %}}
 The AWX collection is updated very often.
 To make sure the following lab instructions will work for you, we install specifically version 19.1.0.
-Later versions of this lab will probably use newer version of the AWX Collection.
+We regularly update these instruction. to keep up to date and don't fall behind too much.
+However, to make sure the following instructions work for you, we suggest you to use the specified version.
 {{% /notice %}}

 ## Authentication